 Day 8 Crooked Tree Sanctuary/Belize departure (B)

-Morning to explore the shoreline and departure to the Belize airport for the flight home.
+Morning to explore the lagoon and shoreline, and departure to the Belize airport for the flight home.
 Extensions on an individual basis.

 CAYE CAULKER, or PLACENCIA